Considering cloth diapering? Read this guide to get started on the right track.

 - Cloth diaper safe detergent – this is not a necessary item to have but it will definitely extend the life expectancy of your cloth diapers.
-A detergent that is cloth diaper friendly will have a lot less toxins/chemicals so it will keep your cloth diapers clean but also free from any build up of deposits.
+A detergent that is cloth diaper friendly will have a lot fewer toxins/chemicals so it will keep your cloth diapers clean but also free from any build-up of deposits.

 Properly storing and washing your cloth diapers is what is going to keep them functional for many years to come.

 Storing Cloth Diapers Before Laundry